Looking after your mouth is important when you have cancer. You can get useful tips on how to cope with common mouth problems.

 - It is important to drink plenty of liquids.
 Water is fine.

-- It’s much better to take painkillers and be able to eat and drink than to try to carry on without.
+- It’s much better to take painkillers and be able to eat and drink than to avoid eating because it's too painful.

 When a person is very ill and are weak, they can’t do their own mouth care.
 They may only be awake for short periods.
 Or they may be drowsy or sleeping all the time.
 It is still very important to regularly clean and moisten the mouth.
 This can help to make someone feel more comfortable.